rsmmr/hilti/hilti/doc/internals/extending.rst

   * Decorate a function with ~~convertCtorValToLLVM if you want to support constants for your type (see below).

-  * Decorate a function with ~~convertTypeToLLVM if it's a ~~StorageType.
+  * Decorate a function with ~~convertTypeToLLVM if it's a ~~ValueType.

-  * Decorate a function with ~~convertTypeToC if it's a ~~StorageType.
+  * Decorate a function with ~~convertTypeToC if it's a ~~ValueType.
 Add a docstring to the decorated function which explains how the the type is mapped to C; the docstring will show up in the documentation automatically.